 All our children have complete access to outside school visits and trips.
 Where one to one support is needed, staff are in place in ensure this is available.
-We are experienced in supporting pupils with a wide range of conditions and needs e.g autism and diabetes.
+We are experienced in supporting pupils with a wide range of different needs and carefully consider how individual pupils may need to be scattered for in order to access external activities.
 Parents are invited to accompany the children on school trips where possible, and if they are unable to do so, advice regarding meeting specific pupil needs is sought and incorporated into the visit risk assessment.